How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Empirical Results

-The GATE charts in Figure \ref{figure:GATEGroceries} show that in all subgroups considered, the provision of coupons for grocery items has a positive, in many cases statistically significant, effect on daily spending.
-The most pronounced differences in GATEs can be found between the customer subgroups defined by average daily spending prior to the campaign period.
-The effect of grocery coupons tends to be positive and statistically significant for previously inactive customers, while it is close to zero for customers with high pre-period spending.
-This may suggest that grocery coupons have the potential to reactivate dormant customers.
-This hypothesis is also supported by the fact that the provision of grocery coupons has a relatively large statistically significant\footnote{the small confidence interval around this GATE estimator can be explained with the large number of observations with no information on socio-economic characteristics available} effect among customers for whom information on socioeconomic characteristics is not available.
-Customers for whom no information is available may be more likely to have low loyalty/commitment to the store and to be rather inactive customers who can be reactivated by the provision of grocery coupons.
-From these results, we can deduce the hypothesis that the grocery coupons provided by the retailer are efficient for inactive and non-frequent customers, while they have little effect on the purchasing behavior of frequent shoppers or even lead to crowding out effects.
+The GATE charts in Figure \ref{figure:GATEOtherFood} show that in almost all subgroups considered, the provision of coupons for other food has a positive, and in many cases statistically significant, effect on daily spending.
+The most pronounced differences in GATEs can be found among customer subgroups defined by average daily spending prior to the campaign period.
+The effect of these food coupons tends to be high and statistically significant for previously inactive customers, while it is much smaller, though still statistically significant, for customers with high pre-period spending.
+This may suggest that coupons for other food have the potential to reactivate dormant customers.
+This hypothesis is also supported by the fact that the provision of coupons applicable to other food has a relatively large statistically significant\footnote{the small confidence interval around this GATE estimator can be explained with the large number of observations for which no information on socio-economic characteristics is available} effect among customers for whom information on socio-economic characteristics is not available.
+Customers for whom no information is available may be more likely to have low loyalty/retention to the store and to be rather inactive customers who can be reactivated by providing them with other food coupons.
+From these results, we can deduce the hypothesis that coupons applicable to other food are efficient for inactive and non-frequent customers, while they have less impact on the purchasing behavior of frequent shoppers.